KarolDuracz/3D-computer-graphics-and-calculations/OpenCL/demo1 - opencl and python basics/tests/1 - 31-03-2026 - try connecting opencl_demo_matrix with nanoGPT/README.md

 3. If I didn't write something, the rest is explained on the first page, where I did initial tests for ``` app.py ``` , ``` opencl_demo.py ```
 , ``` opencl_demo_matrix.py ```

+<h3>Summary</h3>
+If you came here expecting a ready-made solution, unfortunately I don't have one.
+I'm just starting to dig into this myself.
+But it looks like something is working.
+You can pass results FROM A TRAINED MODEL!!!
+This is a "pretrained" model loaded with parameters.
+Not in training loop, only in sampling mode.
+It seems that this way you can transfer some parameters and write kernels that execute what the Python code (model.py originally) does on the GPU using the OpenCL API.
+But this requires some review.
+<br /><br />
+// 31-03-2026